 Benefits of Word of Mouth Marketing

 When you hear the term “marketing,” you might think of catchy slogans, social media posts, television commercials, and bright ads.
-Yet, one form of marketing that often gets overlooked is what we call “word of mouth” marketing.
-Despite it falling by the wayside, it’s a type of marketing that you’re all too familiar with, as it’s scant more than a conversation.
+Yet, one form of marketing that often gets overlooked is what your digital marketing agency calls “word of mouth” marketing.
+So, what is word of mouth marketing?
+Despite it falling by the wayside, it’s a type of marketing strategy that you’re all too familiar with, as it’s scant more than a conversation.

 Say, for instance, that you happen to buy a product you adore.
 In fact, you’re so enamored that you reach out to a few friends to talk about it.
 Your friends trust you, right?
 Thus, they’re compelled to make a purchase.
 Right there, in that very instance, you’ve just marketed for that company.
 At its foundation, that’s all that WOM advertising (word of mouth) is—an organic conversation that orbits a brand, product, or event between existing, loyal customers and future, potential customers.